 During those first few years in Canada, people continuously asked me why I climbed mountains.
 This question baffled me.
 In Austria, we never asked why.
 It was just part of what we did, part of our culture.
 Why didn’t people question other activities?
-Why for example, was it totally acceptable for someone to put on a pair of shorts and jogging shoes and then run around in a circle?
-The guy would end up in exactly the same spot he started from and then he would do it again. obody question that
+Why, for example, was it totally acceptable for someone to put on a pair of shorts and jogging shoes and then run around in a circle?
+The guy would end up in exactly the same spot he started from, and then he would do it again.
+And nobody seemed to question that.

 I often climbed with Tony Messner, a very well known German climber.
-He had many difficult climbs in Europe like the Gran Sasso and the Eiger.
-Tony w examiner exam.
+He had completed many difficult climbs in Europe, like the Gran Sasso and the north face of the Eiger.
+Later, Tony would be an examiner on my mountain guide’s exam.

-One time Tony and I decided to try first winter ascent on the north face of Mount Robson, the highest and arguably the most difficult peak in the Canadian Rockies to climb.
-At , it has a rise from the base.
+One time, Tony and I decided to try the first winter ascent on the north face of Mount Robson, the highest and, arguably, the most difficult peak in the Canadian Rockies to climb.
+At 3,954 metres, it has a 3,129-metre rise from the base.
 We were about fifteen years ahead of our time.
-We had made it when .
+We had made it well over half way up when the temperature plummeted to thirty below.
 We had never encountered those types of temperatures in Europe and were not prepared for it, so we pulled back and luckily didn’t freeze anything.
 I am fairly sure though that if the weather had held, we would have made it.

 In the summers, I also started mountain guiding.
-Generally I $25.00 day for guiding up a mountain.
-An attempt on Mount Robson, which was a much more difficult mountain and took at least two days to climb, $100.00.
-Mount Edith Cavell, a beautiful mountain within view of the of Jasper was my bread and butter in those days.
-I climbed it almost once a week in the summer a$30.00
+Generally, I earned $25.00 a day for guiding a client up a mountain.
+An attempt on Mount Robson, which was a much more difficult mountain and took at least two days to climb, earned me $100.00.
+Mount Edith Cavell, a beautiful mountain within view of the town site of Jasper, was my bread and butter in those days.
+I climbed it almost once a week with clients in the summer at $30.00 a day.

-Every so often when I was guiding, would to climb a mountain that had never been climbed before.
-The thought that here in the backwoods of Canada in the 1950’s unclimbed mountains were still readily available.
-Of course they preferred a mountain that was not too difficult to climb and didn’t have a long approach route.
+Every so often when I was guiding, someone would arrive and want to climb a mountain that had never been climbed before.
+These folks thought that here in the backwoods of Canada in the 1950’s unclimbed mountains were still readily available.
+Of course they also preferred a mountain that was not too difficult to climb and didn’t have a long approach route.

-Well I knew of one .
-It was a pointy peak in the Colin Range across the river from Jasper and it paid.
-A firstascent mountain earned me $20.00 on top of my regular fee.
+Well, I knew of one such mountain.
+It was a pointy peak in the Colin Range across the river from Jasper and it paid well.
+A first-ascent mountain earned me $20.00 on top of my regular fee.

-It all started one day when a tall, older man with a big belly walked into my storeHe introduced himself as Mr. P. from Capeown, South Africa
+It all started one day when a tall, older man with a big belly walked into my store.
+He introduced himself as Mr. P. from Cape Town, South Africa.

-He sa, "You have been recommended as the best mountain guide in Jasper."
+He said, "You have been recommended as the best mountain guide in Jasper."

-I answered, “Yah well, I am the only one."
+I answered, “Yah, well, I am the only one."

-He sa "I have heard there are many unclimbed mountains in the RockiesI would like to engage you for one of these first accentsAs you can see, I am not a young man anymore, so the climb should not be too strenuous."
+He said, "I have heard there are many unclimbed mountains in the Rockies.
+I would like to engage you for one of these first accents.
+As you can see, I am not a young man anymore, so the climb should not be too strenuous."